Frequently Asked Questions

 CENTER FOR ACADEMIC SUCCESS

-Will Academic Strategies Tutorial (AST) be offered this fall?
+How does Academic Strategies Tutorial (AST) work this fall?

-Academic Strategies Tutorial class will operate in its usual capacity this fall.
-As with all classes, we will follow protocols for safe distancing and use technology and other strategies to provide in-person instruction and support.
+Academic Strategies Tutorial class is operating in its usual capacity this fall.
+As with all classes, we are following protocols for safe distancing and use technology and other strategies to provide in-person instruction and support.

-When will the Laboratory for Academic Success (LAS) program resume?
+When will the Laboratory for Academic Success (LAS) program run?

-Laboratory for Academic Success will resume on campus this fall during evening study hall.
+Laboratory for Academic Success runs this fall during evening study hall.
 Protocols will be followed for safe distancing and in-person support.